ShaunCurtis/Blazr.Demo.TypeAhead/AutoComplete-Control.md

 # Building a Blazor Autocomplete Control

+## Introduction

-Where a standard select was once the only solution, a typeahead/autocomplete control is one of those must have controls you need for a modern UX.
-If you don't want to buy into a component library, you need to roll your own.
+Where once a standard select was the only solution, a typeahead/autocomplete control is now one of those *must have* controls in a modern UX.
+If you don't want to buy into a component library, you need to build your own.

-This article shows you how.
+This article shows you how and details an innovitive debouncer.

 Html now has the `datalist` input control which gets us most of the way there.
 But you need to handle user keyboard input.
 You either: